 However, since record-keeping is of utmost significance and that each event occurring onboard has to be best recorded for all the official and legal intentions, we shall discuss what one has to bear in mind while jotting down the entries in a few important logbooks.

-Here I would like to stress on some of the points that we sometimes miss out while filling up the official logs onboard.
-This is to bridge the gap for the knowledge we have from our competence / experience at sea and the guidelines provided with each of the log books according to the international regulations.
+Here I would like to stress some of the points that we sometimes miss out on while filling up the official logs onboard.
+This is to bridge the gap between the knowledge we have from our competence/experience at sea and the guidelines provided with each of the logbooks according to the international regulations.

 Official Log Book